danehans/toolbox/README.md

 ### Uninstall Istio

-The `uninstall-istio.sh` script automates the removal of Istio on a Kubernetes cluster of the current kubectl context.
+The `uninstall-istio.sh` script automates the removal of Istio on a Kubernetes cluster in the current kubectl context.
 It uninstalls the
 Istio control plane, ambient mesh configuration, etc.

 #### Usage